 Biscayne Bay is a very large lagoon that extends most of the length of the Miami area.

-If you want to see manatees in Biscayne Bay then I’d recommend booking onto this private sailing tour just for you and your party.
+If you want to see manatees in Biscayne Bay then I’d recommend booking onto this private sailing tour just for you and your party (it’s super reasonably priced).

 The tour takes you on a cruise along the coastline where you’ll visit sandbars, mangroves and small islets along the way.